Back to Blog

 The Repercussions of Overtime Work

-Trying to make up for current staffing shortages, agencies put pressure on their staff by enforcing holdovers and mandatory call-back days which directly impacts the mental state of every officer.
-When this overtime rule was put into place, it wasn’t taken into account that the individuals working the required overtime shifts are the same individuals who just completed a shift prior to starting their overtime.
-Thus, they didn’t have adequate time between their shifts to decompress, recharge, and mentally prepare themselves for their next shift of work.
+Agencies put pressure on their staff by enforcing holdovers and mandatory call-back days which directly impacts the mental state of every officer.
+This is an attempt to compensate for current staffing shortages.
+When this overtime rule was instilled, it wasn’t taken into account that the individuals working these required shifts were the same individuals who just completed one before starting their overtime.
+Thus, they didn’t have adequate time between shifts to decompress, recharge, and mentally prepare for their next shift.

 We’ve all had those days where we show up to work feeling like a zombie.
-Whether you didn’t get satisfactory sleep or your coffee wasn’t strong enough, working while exhausted drains you that much more and disrupts your circadian rhythm, which is the internal clock that controls your sleep-wake cycle (which is a big no-no for correctional staff).
-Everyone who works in corrections knows that the job requires full attention on completing tasks in order to keep the safety and security of the facility intact.
-Any officer who is working behind the walls but isn't 100% focused on their assigned duties puts themselves and the rest of the facility at risk.
+Whether you didn’t get satisfactory sleep or your coffee wasn’t strong enough, working while exhausted drains you much more.
+Any officer working behind the walls who isn't 100% focused on their assigned duties puts themselves and the rest of the facility at risk.
 This negligence could result in short-cutting procedures, incomplete tasks, and inaccurately reporting what they did when they, in fact, did not.
 Working on mental overdrive is a dangerous game to play.

-Working 12-hour shifts can’t be compared to the common 9-5 job that works 8 hours on average.
+Working 12-hour shifts can’t be compared to the common 9-5 job.
 That time comparison alone is a 4-hour difference that is spent off-duty and recharging for the next shift.
-These 4 hours can result in missing dinner with your family.
-Or sleeping while the kids are getting ready for the school bus.
-Overlooked birthday celebrations.
-Missed t-ball games.
-Forgotten anniversaries.
-And so much more.
-Thus, the time that officers have off work needs to be utilized wisely.
-Whether that’s catching up on sleep or connecting with loved ones, it gives the phrase “time is precious” a whole new meaning.
+These 4 hours can result in missing dinner with your family, or sleeping while your kids are getting ready for the school bus.
+Potentially even overlooked birthday celebrations, missed t-ball games, forgotten anniversaries, and so much more.
+Thus, the time that officers have off work must be used wisely, whether it’s catching up on sleep or connecting with loved ones, it gives the phrase “time is precious” a whole new meaning.

 Keeping Work at Work

-When you think of all the time spent within the walls working with inmates, the transition from work to home can be staggeringly different.
 To leave the locked confines of your jail or prison where you serve as a professional staff member and go home where you serve as a husband, wife, father, mother, or friend, you experience completely different environments.
-You’ve probably been given the slap of a reminder, “You’re not at work” at home a handful of times from your family or friends.
+Outside of the professional setting, you’ve likely been reminded by your family or friends with a friendly reminder, “You’re not at work.”
 You are humbled back into your role of being who you were before you entered corrections and remember that when you signed up to take the job, your family and friends didn’t sign up to have you come home and still act as if you’re on shift.

 Be Intentional About the Balance

 To be fully invested in your job is a phenomenal asset to bring to the table, professionally speaking.
-However, if you consider yourself to be fully invested in your job but catch yourself using it as an excuse to miss out on social events in your personal life, consider taking a step back to think about your priorities.
-Being fully invested in your job doesn’t mean that you have a pass to miss out on family gatherings or outings with friends.
-If you decide to re-invest yourself in your personal life, it will take some mental testing.
-By creating a deliberate differentiation between work and your personal life, you will be forced to make decisions surrounding what is important to you and how you can make enough time to fit in all those crucial factors.
+However, if you catch yourself using it as an excuse to miss out on social events in your personal life, consider taking a step back to think about your priorities.
+Being fully invested in your job doesn’t mean you have a pass to miss out on family gatherings or outings with friends.
+Creating a deliberate differentiation between work and personal life helps to reflect on what is important and ensure that time allows for those priorities.

-For instance, if your mandatory overtime hours happen to fall during the time of your kid’s soccer game, you will need to find a way to independently focus your attention on each of these important pieces.
-If you have a healthy balance between your work life and personal life, you’ll know that without a doubt you will spend your 15-minute break FaceTiming or video-chatting with your son to wish him luck or ask how the game went.
-Being intentional about the things that are important to you isn’t too difficult if you can find an appropriate balance to fit it all in.
-Using that 15-minute gap of time to spend with your loved ones is a prime example of how to find a balance between work and your personal life.
+For instance, if your mandatory overtime hours happen to fall during the time of your kid’s soccer game, you will need to find a way to focus your attention on being a parent.
+Being intentional about things important to you isn’t too difficult if you can find an appropriate balance to fit it all in.
+Using a 15-minute time gap on the phone with your loved ones is a prime example of how to find a balance between your work and personal life.
 After all, talking over a screen is better than not talking at all.

-We stand with those who struggle with grasping the reasoning behind enforced mandatory overtime.
+We stand with those who struggle to grasp the reasoning behind enforced mandatory overtime.
 We also stand with the facilities that are struggling to retain employees.
-We stand with everyone who works in corrections because our team (professionals with 200+ of combined corrections experience) understands the hardships this profession brings.
+We stand with everyone who works in corrections because our team (made up of professionals with 200+ years of combined corrections experience) understands the hardships this profession brings.
 We know that staff work with the same inmates day in and day out and we understand that seeing the same things gets old.
 We empathize with staff as we recognize that it’s difficult to want to stay with a job that takes time away from your family and loved ones.
-We hope this blog was helpful in providing examples of how to consciously separate the “work mindset” vs. the “personal life mindset” and find the healthiest work-life balance possible because, without it, correctional staff become prisoners of the same system they are working to protect.

 Mark Cowley is the Director of JailOps at GUARDIAN RFID and uses his 34 years of corrections experience to help jail staff and administrators overcome the challenges of operating and working in a correctional environment.